MLBazaar/MLPrimitives/docs/getting_started/quickstart.rst

 Tunable Hyperparameters
 -----------------------

-One of the main features of `MLBlocks JSON Annotations`_ is the possibility to indicate the type and possible values that each primitive hyperparameter accepts.
+One of the main features of MLPrimitives is the possibility to indicate the type and possible values that each primitive hyperparameter accepts.

-The list of possible hyperparameters and their details can easily be obtained from the pipeline instance by calling its `get_tunable_hyperparameters method`_.
+The list of possible hyperparameters and their details can easily be obtained from the pipeline instance by calling its ``get_tunable_hyperparameters``.

 The output of this method is a dictionary that contains the list of tunable hyperparameters for each block in the pipeline, ready to be passed to any hyperparameter tuning library such